About Carrollton

 Jail & Inmate Records

-The Carroll County Jail in Carrollton serves as the primary detention facility for the entire county.
+The Carroll County Jail in Carrollton is the primary detention facility for the entire county.
 Upon arrival, individuals go through booking procedures that include photographing and fingerprinting.
 Families and attorneys looking for information about inmates can use the online lookup tool maintained by the Sheriff's Office.
 Visitation operates on a set schedule with specific guidelines that anyone planning a visit must follow.
 Georgia's bond and bail system provides a mechanism for release pending trial, and the Sheriff's Office fields inquiries about recent bookings and arrest details.

 Arrest Records